InquestGeronimo/hacker-news-client/README.md

 client = HackerNewsClient()
 ```

-To fetch data about a specific section of Hacker News, pass in the section to the `getstories` method.
-The default story is `Top`, for the Top stories on Hacker News.
-For other sections pass their name into the `story` argument: `Best`, `Ask`, `Show`.
+To fetch data about a specific section of Hacker News, pass in the section to the **getstories** method.

+- :bulb: For selecting a specific section from HN, pass their name into the `story` argument: `Top`, `Best`, `Ask`, `Show`.

-In addition, you can also alter the sorting order of the stories' score with the `descending` argument.
+- :bulb: You can also alter the sorting order of the stories' score with the `descending` argument.

 ```py
 from hnclient import HackerNewsClient